panxinming/XinmingPan.github.io/_posts/2022-2-5-test-post3.md

 ## Web Scraping
+What’s your favorite movie or TV show?
+Wouldn’t it be nice to find more shows that you might like to watch, based on ones you know you like?
+Tools that address questions like this are often called “recommender systems.”
+Powerful, scalable recommender systems are behind many modern entertainment and streaming services, such as Netflix and Spotify.
+While most recommender systems these days involve machine learning, there are also ways to make recommendations that don’t require such complex tools.

+In this Blog Post, we’ll use webscraping to answer the following question:

+>**What movie or TV shows share actors with your favorite movie or show?**

+The idea of this question is that, if TV show Y has many of the same actors as TV show X, and you like X, you might also enjoy Y.

+This post has two parts.
+In the first, larger part, we’ll write a webscraper for finding shared actors on IMDB.
+In the second, smaller part, we’ll use the results from your scraper to make recommendations.

 ### 1. First Part
 My favourite TV in IMDB is an anime, ***Sword Art Online***.
 So, in this blog, I am going to scrape the actors information and show the result here.